python2upm/Anti-Gromming-Detection-ChatApp/README.md

 A per-contact risk dashboard aggregates token scores across an entire conversation history, giving users a longitudinal view of whether a contact's communication pattern reflects escalating grooming behaviour over time.

-4. Report Flow

-Users can flag a conversation directly from the chat screen.
+4. Users can flag a conversation directly from the chat screen.
 The conversation evidence is forwarded to the Gemini API for AI-assisted analysis, and a summary is presented to the user before formal submission.

 5. Authentication

-Sign up and sign in via email and password, with user profiles and profile images stored in Firebase Firestore.

 ## Tech Stack